zerynth/docs/docs/develop/Develop.md

 ![](https://www.zerynth.com/wp-content/uploads/2020/03/uplink_photon.jpg "uplink_photon")

-## Warning
+!!! warning
 	Some devices require to be reset during the uplink operation in order to write in flash the bytecode

 ### Develop your First Zerynth Project